yhlabsai-tech/Heritiers-Berthelot/journal/README.md

 - Write up the migration incidents (empty push, repair, SQL escaping) in detail somewhere — they're the kind of mistake worth documenting exactly because they're the ones everyone hits once.

+# 2026-08-13 — v1 scope cut down, auth flow under construction, first outreach to teachers

+## What I did

+Spent the session narrowing the platform's v1 scope down to something actually buildable, then started implementing the first slice of it — authentication — and hit a real ambiguity in Supabase's email-confirmation flow along the way.
+Also sent the first formal outreach email to the teaching staff.

+**Scoping:**

+- Walked through the full feature list I'd drafted (messaging, feed, profiles, multi-criteria search, parents) against what a handful of early users actually need.
+Only one item survived unchanged: a centralized poll for oraux blancs availability — the one piece of the whole list tied to a real, dated, currently-felt pain point.
+- Cut messaging from v1 entirely, replacing it with a "request to connect" flow (three-line message → email to the alumni → accept/refuse).
+Cut free-text profile descriptions in favor of structured fields (promo, école, secteur, ville, pays from closed lists) plus a separate free bio.
+  Cut parents from v1 — kept in the roadmap, not coded.
+- Wrote out the GDPR constraints that shape the architecture before any
+  code: Supabase region must be EU (Paris/Frankfurt, irreversible after project creation), registration must be closed (allowlist or manual validation, never open), and importing the association's existing spreadsheet directory into the app counts as a new processing activity that requires informing the people in it first.

+**Data model and auth:**

+- Drafted the v1 schema: `profiles`, `allowlist` (the existing directory, matched on email — never on name), `posts` (info/event/poll), `poll_options` / `poll_votes` (non-anonymous, tied to a profile), `demandes_relation`.
+  Row Level Security rules sketched per table.
+- Realized the sequencing question I'd been treating as "feed vs. directory in parallel" was really "identity first, then two branches" — the feed needs a profile, not the directory, so identity isn't optional scaffolding, it's the actual prerequisite.
+- Started the real auth flow.
+Hit a wall: Supabase's shared email service won't let me customize confirmation templates without a personal SMTP server, and the default confirmation link's parameter format (`code` vs.
+  `token_hash`) is ambiguous in the docs depending on the auth flow used.
+- Built a route handler that accepts both parameter forms rather than guessing which one applies, and a `REPORTS.md` tracking deferred items (custom SMTP being the next one to become blocking).
+- Testing the real signup flow with my own allowlisted address is the next concrete step — the actual URL received is the only way to settle which parameter format Supabase is sending, not the documentation.

+**Association:**

+- Sent the first formal email to the teaching staff: statutes and internal rules filed with the prefecture, the pre-rentrée event underway, the app foundations in progress, and three concrete asks — the list of ECG alumni from Berthelot, a convention on using the lycée's name and visual identity (logo, typography), and a WhatsApp group for bureau/teachers/administration coordination.
+Also flagged the funding reality plainly: insurance, a domain name, server costs, and a proposed €5–10 membership fee.

+## What I decided (and why)

+- **Identity is a prerequisite, not a feature to schedule alongside others.**
+  I'd been planning to build the feed and the directory "in parallel."
+They can, but only after profiles, roles, and validation exist — the feed depends on identity, the directory doesn't need the feed.
+Attacking all three at once would produce three half-built features and ship none of them.
+- **No feature ships without an external deadline.** A prépa schedule will always lose to actual math homework if the only pressure on this project is my own motivation.
+Oraux blancs (October–December) gives the poll feature a real date; the pre-rentrée event gives the directory an email list to seed itself with.
+Both are now anchored to dates I don't control.
+- **Roles are never self-declared.** They come from the allowlist or an admin, never from a signup form field — otherwise the first person to register can call themselves "professeur" and post as one.
+- **Diagnose before guessing, even against ambiguous documentation.** Rather than picking one interpretation of Supabase's auth-link format and hoping it's right, the route handler accepts both known forms, and the real answer comes from testing an actual signup and reading the resulting URL.
+- **Existing directory data isn't free to reuse.** It was collected for a spreadsheet, not an app — importing it into the platform is a new GDPR processing activity that needs its own notice to the people in it before the import happens.

+## What's next

+- Run the real signup test (my own allowlisted address) and read the confirmation URL to settle the `code` vs. `token_hash` question for good.
+- Configure a personal SMTP provider (Resend) before opening registration, to unblock French-language templates and remove the "before code" excuse it currently has.
+- Finish the identity layer (profiles + roles + validation), then move to the feed and directory branches.
+- Write the GDPR notice that has to go out before the existing spreadsheet directory is imported as `allowlist`.
+- Association: follow up with teachers on the alumni list, the naming/logo convention, and the WhatsApp group request.